 That might seem like an unnecessary step, but there is a reason this cherry tomato caprese salad is so highly prized at BBQ’s, potlucks, luncheons (and ok, just for those times when I want to make it and dig in all by my lonesome).

-It’s in a class all its own with the tart tomato flavor combined with all the other fresh and fun ingredients (fresh mozzarella, I’m looking at you).
+It’s in a class all its own with the tart tomato flavor and other fresh ingredients.

 After I got over the hesitancy to dig into something so pretty, this was definitely a hard one to stop eating.